SzymonFilipowicz/reactNativeTutorial/README.md

 <pre><code>
 this.setState({anyState: 'anyValue'})
 </code></pre>
-To make stuff easy, to should create function inside layout class, after constructor.
+You should create function inside layout class, after constructor, to controll componets states.

-You can use global variables like "this.variableOfAnyType" that will be public across all app without any additional makes around.
+Use global variables like "this.variableOfAnyType" that will be public across all app without any additional makes around.
 <pre><code>
 &lt;Button tittle={stringVar} &gt;
+//to change still!!
 this.globalID = 1;
 </code></pre>
 States can be used in many ways to resolve dynamic changes inside layout and are important part of reactNative (state driven).

 AsyncStorage :
-You can save values in already implemented serialized structure calls AsyncStorage.
-There are two steps to use it.
+You can save values in already implemented serialized structure called AsyncStorage.
+There are two steps into using it.
-1. To save data you need to import it and use async function :
+1. To save data you need to import it and use async function as well :
 <pre><code>
 import {  AsyncStorage } from 'react-native';
 testAsync = async(someStr) =&gt; {